 4. Walk Around the Instagrammable Old City of Cartagena

-It is easy to spend a day just walking through and taking pictures of Cartagena’s walled city.
-Enjoying the ambiance and character of the old city is one of my favourite things to do in Cartagena.
+I spent many days just walking through and taking pictures of Cartagena’s walled city.
+Enjoying the ambience and character of the old city is one of my favourite things to do in Cartagena.

 Stop for a coffee or juice from a local vendor, take pictures with the fruit ladies dressed in Caribbean garb, or just relax and enjoy beautiful Cartagena.